Skip to content

 • Their respective contributions to the household (primary wage earner; childcare)

-• Ability of each party to be financially self-sufficient
+• The ability of each party to be financially self-sufficient

 Figuring out a fair and equitable financial arrangement between partners after their relationship has ended is never easy, and federal and provincial laws that regulate these matters add to the complexity.